Sign changes of Fourier coefficients for holomorphic eta-quotients: Proof of Theorem

 \subsection{Finishing the proof of Theorem \ref{thm:14243-2}}

-By Lemma \ref{lem:E72sgn}, the signs of the Fourier coefficients of $\mathcal{E}$ match those of the signs of the Fourier coefficients claimed in \Cref{thm:14243-2}.
+By Lemma \ref{lem:E72sgn}, the signs of the Fourier coefficients of $\mathcal{E}$ agree with those asserted in \Cref{thm:14243-2}.
 We are now ready to prove Theorem \ref{thm:14243-2}.
-Let $b_{3}(n) := C_{1^{4}2^{2}3^{-2}}(n)$ and $s_{3}(n) :=\sgn(b_{3}(n))$. \begin{proof}[Proof of Theorem \ref{thm:14243-2}\rm] We claim that for $n\in\N$, $s_{3}(n) = \sgn(A(4n+1))$. \Cref{lem:E72sgn} then gives the claim.
+Let $b_{3}(n) := C_{1^{4}2^{2}3^{-2}}(n)$ and $s_{3}(n) :=\sgn(b_{3}(n))$. \begin{proof}[Proof of Theorem \ref{thm:14243-2}] We claim that, for $n\in\N$, $s_{3}(n) = \sgn(A(4n+1))$. \Cref{lem:E72sgn} then gives the claim.
 To show this, we explicitly compare the growth of the Fourier coefficients of $\mathcal{E}$ with the growth of the Fourier coefficients of the cuspidal part from \Cref{lem:14243-2}.
 We begin by bounding the Fourier coefficients of the cuspidal part of $\frac{\eta(4z)^4\eta(8z)^4}{\eta(12z)^2}$.
 Write

 Since $g_{1}$ and $g_{2}$ are weight $3$ newforms, $|a_{1}(n)|$, $|a_{2}(n)|\le d(n)n$ by \Cref{lem:Deligne}.
 Moreover, by \Cref{lem:14243-2}, for $n\equiv 1\pmod{4}$ the $n$-th Fourier coefficient of the cuspidal part of the function on the right-hand side of \Cref{lem:14243-2} is